OakLabsInc/oak-tools/README.md

 ## Usage

 `oak-tools` consists of a few helpful utility methods.
-Everything exposed from the module is a `Class` and needs to be constructed using `new`
+Everything exposed from the module is a `Class` and needs to be constructed using `new`, except the `logger`

 **logger()**